-The following CME planners and faculty do not have relevant financial relationships with ineligible companies:
+The following CME planners and faculty do not have any financial relationships with ineligible companies in the past 24 months.

 - Leilanie Mercurio, L.A.
-Care PCE Program Manager, CME Planner - Alex Li, MD, L.A.
-Care Deputy Chief Medical Officer, CME Planner - Michael Brodsky, MD, L.A.
-Care Senior Medical Director, Behavioral Health Department, CME Planner - Katherine Bailey, PhD, Licensed Clinical Psychologist, Deputy Chief of the Substance Use Disorder (SUD) Section at the Greater Los Angeles VA Healthcare System, CME Planner and Faculty
+Care PCE Program Manager, CME Planner. - Katherine Bailey, PhD, Licensed Clinical Psychologist, Deputy Chief of the Behavioral Health Division (SUD Subdivision) at the Greater Los Angeles VA Healthcare System, CME Planner and Faculty.